University of Waterloo Faculty of Engineering: History

-On November 10, 2022, the Engineering Faculty's IDEAS Clinic was renamed the Pearl Sullivan IDEAS Clinic in honour of the Faculty's former Dean who passed away from cancer in 2020.
+On November 10, 2022, the engineering faculty's IDEAS Clinic was renamed the Pearl Sullivan IDEAS Clinic in honour of the lllFaculty's former lllDean, who died from cancer in 2020.

 Waterloo Engineering has one of the highest percentages of women in undergraduate programs in Canada.
-The Faculty has a Women in Engineering (WiE) group that was established in 1992 to support women and non-binary engineering students and alumni.
-It also has an on-campus residence living learning community for women in the Faculty of Engineering that is located at the University of Waterloo's United College.
+The faculty has a Women in Engineering (WiE) group that was established in 1992 to support women and non-binary engineering students and alumni.
+It also has an on-campus residence living learning community for women in the faculty of engineering that is located at the University of Waterloo's United College.

 Undergraduate programs

 There are 15 undergraduate programs offered by the Faculty: Architectural, Biomedical, Chemical, Civil, Computer, Electrical, Environmental, Geological, Management, Mechanical, Mechatronics, Nanotechnology, Software and Systems Design Engineering as well as Architecture.
 Within the engineering programs, there are options that can be taken in the later years of undergraduate studies.
 Options include mechanical, computer, electrical, or control systems for the Mechatronics Engineering program.

 Each of Waterloo Engineering's eight academic units (schools and departments) also offers graduate degrees.